Robotic surgery is a method to perform surgery using very small tools attached to a robotic arm. The surgeon controls the robotic arm with a computer.

 You will be taken to a recovery room after the procedure.
 Depending on the type of surgery performed, you may have to stay in the hospital overnight or for a couple of days.

-Because the surgical cuts are typically smaller than with traditional open surgery, robotic surgery may lead to:
+Surgical cuts are smaller than with traditional open surgery.
+Benefits include:

 Robot-assisted surgery; Robotic-assisted laparoscopic surgery; Laparoscopic surgery with robotic assistance

 Eichel L, McDougall EM, Clayman RV.
-Basics of laparoscopic urologic surgery.
-In: Wein AJ.
+Fundamentals of laparoscopic and robotic urologic surgery.
+In: Wein AJ, ed.
 Campbell-Walsh Urology.
-9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 7.
+10th ed.
+Philadelphia, Pa: Saunders Elsevier; 2011:chap 9.

 Oleynikov D. Robotic surgery.
 Surg Clin N Am.
 2008;88:1121-1130.